reconlap/things/README.md

 A repository of random stuff

+door_handle.scad, door_handle.stl
+A model of a simple printable internal door handle which can be screwed to a door.

+round_cube.scad
+An example of how to round the corners of a cube in openscad.

+stopcock.scad, stopcock.stl
+A printable stopcock key for turning on and off the mains water supply to a building.

+toilet_seat_*
+Various files used to repair a toilet seat.

 table-leg-rod-holder.scad
 A 3d model for a rod holder. uses a m4 screw and nut to affix to a rectangular tube.